Understanding Appraisal Vs. Assessment

 Property appraisals are conducted by state-licensed appraisers, typically by a financial institution that is serving as a mortgage lender.
 These appraisals – which impact the home selling price and mortgage amount – are provided as a form of assurance to lenders and potential home buyers that help ensure that they’re not being asked to loan or borrow more money on any given property than it is actually worth.

 Bearing this in mind, appraisals are based on a more in-depth evaluation than tax assessments.
+You might be wondering “How long does an appraisal take?”
+Depending on the type of appraisal and the location of the home, an appraisal can take anywhere from a couple days to a week.
 Appraisals, which are conducted as part of the mortgage underwriting and due diligence process, help both buyers and sellers by providing assurance that property values align with proposed purchase prices.

 How Does An Appraiser Evaluate Your Property?